Click the image to order our Civil War Publication

 The Community Archives collections include the Oral History Collection and the records created by Westminster Presbyterian Church in Corsicana and its predecessors as well as documents and artifacts tracing the historical development of Navarro College and Navarro County.

 Currently, the Navarro College and Community Archives are not searchable online.
-Please contact the Archives or call 903-875-7655 to make an appointment or for more information.
+Please contact us at 903-875-7642 to make an appointment or for more information.

 Please be aware that it may require two to three weeks to complete your reference request.
 Every attempt to answer questions promptly will be made, and you will always be notified that we have received your request by email and that we are working on it.

 Paper or photographic copies and/or digital image reproductions of many of the Civil War documents in the collection may be requested.
-After reviewing the collection online here, submit a Research Request, contact the Archives, or call 903-875-7655.
+After reviewing the collection online here, submit a Research Request, or contact us at 903-875-7642.

 The following fee schedule governs document and photographic reproductions from the Pearce Museum.
 Reproduction fees are formulated by the Pearce Museum at its sole discretion and may be subject to change without notice.